Setup Instructions for Importing Timesheets.com Expense Data to QuickBooks Desktop

-QuickBooks requires a service item for each time entry.
-Account Codes in Timesheets.com are equivalent to Service Items in QuickBooks, so Account Codes used in Timesheets.com must match service items in QuickBooks.
+QuickBooks requires a service item for each expense entry.
+Account Codes in Timesheets.com are equivalent to Chart of Account Items in QuickBooks, so Account Codes used in Timesheets.com must match those items in QuickBooks.

 If you don’t use Account Codes, you’ll still need at least one.
 The default value in Timesheets.com is “Uncategorized”.
-Create this service item in QuickBooks.
+Create this item in the Chart of Accounts in QuickBooks.

 Step 3.
 Setting Up Timesheets.com